cran/movecost/README.md

 <br>

 ## History
+`version 0.4`:
+Parameter `move` added, which provides the option to set the number of directions in which cells are connected in the cost calculation.

 `version 0.3`:
 added cost functions: Llobera-Sluckin's metabolic energy expenditure; Alberti's Tobler hiking function modified for animal foraging excursions.